winzurk/torchtraps/README.rst

 * Step 8: Open CSV File To See Classification Results

+* Step 9: Parameters

-..
-Future: Step 9: View Images of Particular Class
+* Step 10: View Images of Particular Class (Coming Soon)

 Acknowledgements
 ----------------------------------------------
-This project is a part of an undergraduate Capstone project in the Biomedical Informatics department at Arizona State University, and was advised by `Dr. Jianming Liang <https://chs.asu.edu/jianming-liang>`_
+This project is a part of an undergraduate capstone project in the Biomedical Informatics department at Arizona State University, and was advised by `Dr. Jianming Liang <https://chs.asu.edu/jianming-liang>`_

 License: MIT